Financing Costs Definition

 #1 – Short Term Financing

 Short term financing includes bank overdraft.
-A bank overdraft includes an annual maintenance charge, plus interest on the drawn amount and fees on non-utilisation of funds.
+A bank overdraft includes an annual maintenance charge, plus interest on the drawn amount and fees on the non-utilization of funds.
 The interest will be charged varyingly and increases if the risk to default increases.
 A higher rate and fees are charged if the unauthorized facility of limits is utilized.

 Business credit cards are used for short term financing.
 They include annual fees and interest if the payment is not done on time.
 If the holder of the credit card pays the fees on time, no interest is charged and only maintenance fees will be charged on the same.